-T€ echnical indicator de escript ion sheet t A2 Alignment Improved functionality of the property market A7 Rationa The balancing of residential rental and ownership options in a city are vital component's of accessibility and household asset creation.
-The rat of residential rent is further a lead indicator on A1 Indicator short name Percentage of households living in formal dwellings who rent A3 Results- chain level Outcome A8 Definition property price dynamics within a city.
-The total number of all households in the metro which regularly pay a sum of money or provide a service in return for a place of residence to a secone party for the use of residential purposes in formal dwellings as a proportion of all households living in formal dwellings.
+Te echnical indicator de escript ion sheet t A2 Alignment Improved functionality of the property market A7 Rationale options in a control accessibility and ho ity are vital usehold ass ental and ownership component's of set creation.
+The ratio a lead indicator on A1 Indicator short name Percentage of households living in formal dwellings who rent A3 Results- chain level Outcome A8 Definition property price dynamics within a city.
+The total number of all households in the metro which regularly pay a sum of money or provide a service in return for a place of residence to a secon party for the use of residential purposes in formal dwellings as a proportion of all households living in formal dwellings.
 The tenure status in the General Household Survey will be the sum of the two categories: "1 = Rented from private individual" and "2 = Rented from other (incl. municipality and social housing institutions)".
 INDICATOR ASSIGNMENT HS2.3 A4 Back to Basics pillar Service delivery A9 Indicator Formula ((1)Number of households described as 'renting' in formal dwellings/(2)Total number of households in formal dwellings within the municipal area)100 A5 Unit of measurement Percentage of households in formal dwellings A6 Frequency of reporting Annual A10 Indicator origin The indicator originates with Outcome 8: Sub- outcome 2- A functionally equitable residential property market.
 There is not currently any indicator that addresses renting but tenure status is regularly collected by StatsSA.
 A11 Notes on calculation The calculation includes only housel formal dwellin nolds listed as residing in gs.
-A12 Additional notes None - orting sibility A Applies to Municip al Catego Category Readiness Nati onal Metro Yes Tier 1 B1 Data Element (1) Number of households in formal dwellings 'renting' B4 Source StatsSA General Household Survey C1 Data Element (2) Total number of households in the municipality C4 Source StatsSA General Household Survey B2 Frequency of collection Annual B5 Units Number of households C2 Frequency of collection Annual C5 Units Number of households B3 Definition B3 Definition formal dwellings was Rented from priva fied households living in is reflected as either: "1 = Rented from other (incl. ing institutions)". either: "1 = other (incl. other tional) within the B6 Notes This is a cross-ta abulation of dwelling surveyed in the type and tenure status as GHS.
+A12 Additional notes None - orting sibility A Applies to Municip al Catego egory Readiness Nati onal Metro Yes Tier 1 B1 Data Element (1) Number of households in formal dwellings 'renting' B4 Source StatsSA General Household Survey C1 Data Element (2) Total number of households in the municipality C4 Source StatsSA General Household Survey B2 Frequency of collection Annual B5 Units Number of households C2 Frequency of collection Annual C5 Units Number of households B3 Definition Refers to the number of self-identified households living in formal dwellings whose tenure status is reflected as either: "1 = Rented from private individual" or "2 = Rented from other (incl. municipality and social housing institutions)".
+C3 Definition This is the total number of households living in formal, informal, and tradition municipal area of juriscent in the properties of the number of households living in formal dwellings whose tenure status is reflected as either: "1 = Rented from private individual" or "2 = Rented from other (incl. municipality and social housing institutions)". tional) within the B6 Notes This is a cross-ta abulation of dwelling surveyed in the type and tenure status as GHS.
 C6 Notes survey item used South Africa to a to obtain the d to be specific to the ne data by Statistics s arising from non- ne survey.